 The more in touch you are with your feelings, the more readily you can put words to them.
 That’s when you have tapped into EQ, the predictor of your success in all areas of life.
 EQ is founded on self-awareness — the ability to feel and name emotions.
 The ability to name your emotions is one way to not feel overwhelmed by them.
 It’s not uncommon to be disconnected from your emotions — especially strong emotions like anger, fear, and sadness — because you may have learned to shut off your feelings.
 When you can feel your unpleasant emotions, you can better feel your pleasant emotions.

 One warning I’ll issue is to not rely on your mind to think about your feelings as a way of interpreting them.
 Use your mind to be curious and consider what is beneath your emotional state, but not to interpret it.
-If you think about the feeling or emotion too much you can fall into judgement about it.
+If you think about the feeling or emotion too much you can fall into judgment about it.
 That’s counter-productive.
 Your feelings are your feelings and don’t need justification.
 Let them be.

 Now I’m going to twist that idea on its head.
 Yes, your feelings are real and nobody can take them away.
 But, they may not always serve you.
 For a better life, you want to know your feelings — your truth — and you do that by identifying them.
 And after you identify them you first take responsibility for them, and then you take appropriate action.
 Sometimes the appropriate action is to change your thinking about them, and to manage them.
 You can transform them into something more appropriate, an emotion that will better serve you.